 The Pipe Shop

-The Pipe Shop is located right beside Shipbuilders’ Square at 115 Victory Ship Way.
+The Pipe Shop is right beside Shipbuilders’ Square at 115 Victory Ship Way.
 It’s an attractive building that used to be where pipefitters worked during the area’s shipbuilding past.

 Festivals & Events